natcap/invest.users-guide/source/fisheries.rst

   + **Classes (required)**- The leftmost column should contain the age/stage names of the given species listed in chronological order.
 Each name can be an alphanumeric string.
 If the population classes are sex-specific, all age/stage names of one sex must be listed first, followed below by the age/stage names of the other sex.

   + **Subregions (required)**- The top-most row should contain the subregion names considered by the model.
 Each name can be an alphanumeric string.
-If the AOI shapefile is to be provided, the subregion entries must each match a corresponding 'NAME' attribute value in a feature of the AOI shapefile.
+If the AOI shapefile is to be provided, the subregion entries must each match a corresponding 'Name' attribute value in a feature of the AOI shapefile.
 An entry must be provided even if the model is considering only one subregion.

   + **Survival Rates from Natural Mortality Matrix (required)**- Each unique pair of age/stage and subregion should contain a survival rate from natural mortality, expressed as a decimal fraction.